 a The Aodyo key ($^{\circ}$) allows you to enter Quick settings, which you enter as soon as the key is pressed, and leave as soon as it is released.
-You can also access the Settings menu by holding $\fine P$ while sliding your thumb over the slider from bottom to top.
-Inside the Settings menu, pressing $\ensuremath{^{\wedge}}$ always allows you to go back to the previous screen. - Note keys allow you to select the played note.
-The default fingerings are similar to a modern recorder, however they can be changed in the Settings menu. - © Each octave key acts like a recorder thumb hole, but at different octaves (◆ is the base octave, ↑ goes up by 1 octave, and ↓ goes down by 1 octave).
-In Quick settings (when you keep pressing the Υ key), octave keys allow you to select a quick setting.
-In the Settings menu, you can select a menu item using \uparrow and \downarrow , and confirm using \blacklozenge . - Settings keys allow you to increase (+) or decrease () some parameters in the Quick settings and the Settings menu.
-During your performance, they act as supplementary octave keys, - going down by two (+) or three () octaves. - The slider allows you to nuance the played sound by sliding your thumb vertically.
-It also allows you to access the Settings menu by sliding from the very bottom to the top while pressing the $\ensuremath{\upsigma}$ key.
-In the Settings menu, you can also use the slider to select and confirm menu items (by sliding and tapping, resp.), and you can go to the previous screen by sliding your thumb from the very top to the bottom.
+You can also access the Settings menu by holding $\fine \fi$ while sliding your thumb over the slider from bottom to top.
+Inside the Settings menu, pressing $^{\bullet}$ always allows you to go back to the previous screen. b Note keys allow you to select the played note.
+The default fingerings are similar to a modern recorder, however they can be changed in the Settings menu. - © Each octave key acts like a recorder thumb hole, but at different octaves (◆ is the base octave, ↑ goes up by 1 octave, and ↓ goes down by 1 octave). - In Quick settings (when you keep pressing the $^{\ }$ key), octave keys allow you to select a quick setting. - In the Settings menu, you can select a menu item using \uparrow and \downarrow , and confirm using \blacklozenge . - d Settings keys allow you to increase (+) or decrease (-) some parameters in the Quick settings and the Settings menu.
+During your performance, they act as supplementary octave keys, going down by two (+) or three (-) octaves. - Carry The slider allows you to nuance the played sound by sliding your thumb vertically. - It also allows you to access the Settings menu by sliding from the very bottom to the top while pressing the $^{\circ}$ key. - In the Settings menu, you can also use the slider to select and confirm menu items (by sliding and tapping, resp.), and you can go to the previous screen by sliding your thumb from the very top to the bottom.
 Getting started In this section, you will learn how to quickly set up your Sylphyo to work with virtual instruments on your computer, with your iOS smartphone or tablet, or with your hardware synthesizer.

 Charging and pairing Your Sylphyo must be charged from time to time, and it has to be paired with its receiver device in order to work correctly.
-Although your Sylphyo has been carefully charged and paired before shipping, it is important that you know how to perform these operations again.
-Charging the Sylphyo The internal battery of the Sylphyo allows it to last approximately 8 hours.
-However, you will have to charge it once the on-screen battery level indicator shows the battery is very low.
+Charging the Sylphyo When your receive your Sylphyo, its battery might not be fully charged.
+Before turning it on for the first time, please recharge it to 100%.
+This might take up to 8 hours.
+You will need to recharge it every now and then, when the charge level indicator visible on the performance screen shows that your battery is low.